-Frances is a second-year doctoral student in Art History, funded by the Arts and Humanities Research Council.
-Her thesis examines representations of Heimat (home) and Heimatlosigkeit (homelessness) in German landscape painting between the years 1890 and 1990.
+Frances is a third-year doctoral student in Art History, funded by the Arts and Humanities Research Council.
+Her thesis examines representations of Heimat (home) and Heimatlosigkeit (homelessness) in twentieth-century German landscape painting.

 She is interested in the relationship between art and national identity, and specifically how this was expressed through landscape in twentieth-century Germany.
-Her research draws from a variety of disciplines to explore the resonances of Romanticism and ecological consciousness in twentieth-century German art, and how these informed discourses of loss and belonging throughout this conflict-riven period.
+Her research seeks to explore the resonances of Romanticism and ecological consciousness in twentieth-century German art, and how these informed discourses of loss and belonging throughout this conflict-riven period.

-Prior to commencing doctoral research, Frances worked as a provenance researcher of Nazi looted art for the British Museum and the Commission for Looted Art in Europe, and on a forthcoming retrospective of the contemporary German artist Thomas Schütte for the Museum of Modern Art in New York.
-She holds a first class degree in Modern & Medieval Languages from the University of Cambridge and a Masters degree with Distinction in History of Art from the Courtauld Institute of Art, where she was awarded the director's prize for an outstanding MA dissertation.
+Prior to commencing doctoral study, Frances worked as a provenance researcher of Nazi-looted art for the British Museum and the Commission for Looted Art in Europe, and on a retrospective of Thomas Schütte for the Museum of Modern Art in New York.
+She holds a BA in Modern & Medieval Languages from the University of Cambridge and an MA in History of Art from the Courtauld Institute of Art, both with distinction.

 Landscape and nature in German history

-Forthcoming: 'Border Crosser: Nolde as Outsider and the Problem of Heimat' in: Emil Nolde, exh. cat., National Galleries of Scotland 2018.
+'Border Crosser: Nolde as Outsider and the Problem of Heimat' in: Emil Nolde: Colour is Life, exh. cat.
+(Edinburgh: National Galleries of Scotland, 2018).

-'Provenance Research in UK Museums', Winter Provenance School, Zentral Institut für Kunstgeschichte, Munich, February 2016.
+'Provenance Research in UK Museums', Research Paper, Winter Provenance School, Zentral Institut für Kunstgeschichte, Munich, Feb 2016.